 Kurt covers key technologies, such as Spark, Presto, Docker, and Jupyter, along with many broader data ecosystem facets (metadata, insights into jobs run, visualizing big data, etc.) and considerations (e.g., accessibility and necessary compromises).
 You’ll leave with greater insight into how things work at Netflix and be inspired to re-envision your data platform.

-Kurt Brown leads the Data Platform team at Netflix.
-Kurt’s group architects and manages the technical infrastructure underpinning the company’s analytics, which includes various big data technologies like Hadoop, Spark, and Presto, Netflix open-sourced applications and services such as Genie and Lipstick, and traditional BI tools including Tableau and Redshift.
+Kurt Brown leads the data platform team at Netflix, which architects and manages the technical infrastructure underpinning the company’s analytics, including various big data technologies like Hadoop, Spark, and Presto, machine learning infrastructure for Netflix data scientists, and traditional BI tools including Tableau.